Reebzoetam/GSoC-HumanAI-Driving-Simulator/README.md

 All information on testing can be found in the testing folder.
 In particular, the testing documentation can be found [here](/testing/testing_docu.txt).

+You can view expected output examples, such as the transcript and plots in the [results folder](/results).